pixyj/feel/django-server/load_tests/results.md

 * Use a bigger server, repeat the tests and see how much you can handle by throwing more RAM.

 * Set up retries on the client for idempotent requests.
-The client must be able to handle the server becoming unavailable for a few seconds(as it did during the load tests)
+The client must be able to handle the server becoming unavailable for a few seconds (as it did during the load tests).

 * Monitor all tiers, not just django.